AngelAngelopoulos/AngelAngelopoulos/README.md

 <img src="img.png">
 <hr>

-### I'm a developer who likes create amazing rhings with different technologies.
+### I'm a developer who likes create amazing things with different technologies.
 My strenghts are .NET 🖥, Laravel 🌐 and Swift 📱.
 I think in the reliability of Open Source and how is changing the modern business oportunities.
 If you would like colaborate with me don't doubt in contact me:
 <br>

  #### 🖥 - Website: <a href="https://angelalvarado.cf">angelalvarado.cf</a>